 More about this

-Creating my own teaching materials based on my users, ages, abilities and culture has taught me to discover their specific needs, how to test and improve my material and games so they could learn effectively, in a relax atmosphere and feeling more and more confident over time.
+By creating my own teaching materials based on my users, ages, abilities and culture, I had to discover their specific needs, test and improve my material so they could learn effectively.

 Tools I use as Developer